marti-src/marti-profile/README.md

 Marti

-- 🌱 I’m currently learning Solidity and Smart Contracts
+- 🌱 I’m currently learning React Native and Kotlin

 - ❓ Ask me about anything related to MERN stack and related technologies